Prothom Alo

 Prothom Alo (প্রথম আলো) is a Bengali-language daily newspaper in Bangladesh, published from Dhaka.
-It is one of the largest circulated newspaper in Bangladesh.
+It is one of the most widely circulated newspapers in Bangladesh.
 According to the National Media Survey of 2018, conducted by Kantar MRB Bangladesh, Prothom Alo has a daily readership of more than 6.6 million online.
 According to Alexa Internet, an American web traffic analysis company, the online portal of Prothom Alo is the most visited Bengali website in the world.
+The paper failed to print the 19 December 2025 issue for the first time during its 27 years of operation due to an attack on its office and bureaus.

 History

 Prothom Alo was founded on 4 November 1998.
 The circulation of Prothom Alo grew from an initial circulation of 42,000 to a circulation of a half million copies.
 The newspaper distinguished itself by its investigations of acid attacks and violence against women and pushing for tougher laws against the sale of acid.
 From press facilities located in Dhaka, Chittagong and Bogra, around 5,00,000 copies (as of March '2014) are circulated each day.
 According to National Media Survey 2018, everyday 6.6 million people read the print edition of Prothom Alo.
 The claimed readership of the online and print edition of this newspaper is 7.6 million.

 A senior reporter of Prothom Alo, Rozina Islam, was detained for 5 hours in Bangladesh Secretariat after she went there to cover the health ministry on 17 May 2021.
 A case was filed against her by an official of Health Service Division under the Official Secrets Act.
 After filing of the case she was taken to Shahbagh Police Station.
 She was interrogated for 5 days in police remand.
 She was released upon bail from Kashimpur prison on 23 May 2021.